Mailing Address:

 Specimen Collection Disclaimer

 We make every diligent effort to minimize the risk of cross-contamination throughout the specimen handling and laboratory process.
-During laboratory analysis, we include negative, positive, and gel controls to monitor for contamination and ensure the accuracy of results.
+During laboratory analysis, we include negative, positive, and/or gel controls to monitor for contamination and ensure the accuracy of results.
 However, the greatest risk of contamination occurs during field specimen collection, which is outside of our direct control.

 To reduce this risk, please follow these protocols carefully: